Don King: Career

 For the next two decades, King continued to be among boxing's most successful promoters.
-Mike Tyson, Evander Holyfield, Julio César Chávez, Aaron Pryor, Bernard Hopkins, Ricardo López, Félix Trinidad, Terry Norris, Carlos Zárate, Azumah Nelson, Andrew Gołota, Mike McCallum, Gerald McClellan, Meldrick Taylor, Marco Antonio Barrera, Tomasz Adamek, John Ruiz, and Ricardo Mayorga are some of the boxers who chose King to promote many of their biggest fights.
+King would go on to promote boxing matches for Mike Tyson, Evander Holyfield, Julio César Chávez, Aaron Pryor, Bernard Hopkins, Ricardo López, Félix Trinidad, Terry Norris, Carlos Zárate, Azumah Nelson, Andrew Gołota, Mike McCallum, Gerald McClellan, Meldrick Taylor, Marco Antonio Barrera, Tomasz Adamek, John Ruiz, and Ricardo Mayorga among others.

-Outside of boxing, he was the concert promoter for The Jacksons' 1984 Victory Tour.
-In 1998, King purchased a Cleveland-based weekly newspaper serving the African American community in Ohio, the Call and Post, and as of 2011 continued as its publisher.
+King's promoting and interest was not confined to just boxing.
+He was the concert promoter for The Jacksons' 1984 Victory Tour.
+In 1998, King purchased a Cleveland-based weekly newspaper serving the African American community in Ohio, the Call and Post, and continues to serve as its publisher in 2026.

-King was elected to the Gaming Hall of Fame in 2008.
+Among his many accomplishments, King was elected to the Gaming Hall of Fame in 2008.

 In 2023, King was announced as the financier of the Bomaye Fight Club in Major League Wrestling.

-As of 2024, King still promoted world champions and was in talks with Canadian boxing promoter Dan Otter to stage a WBC cruiserweight world title bout sometime that year.
+As of 2024, King was still into promotions and was in talks with Canadian boxing promoter Dan Otter to stage a WBC cruiserweight world title bout later that year.